VinayKumarBM/KeyWordDrivenFramework-sample/README.md

 In Keyword-driven testing, we use a table format, usually a spreadsheet, to define keywords or action words for each function that we would like to execute.

+For Demo purpose all the test cases are created for [JPetStore Demo](https://jpetstore.aspectran.com/catalog) site.

 **Components of a Keyword Driven Framework**

 1. **Excel Sheet** :  It is used to store the data for test cases such as keywords, data values etc.